Mari, Syria: Second kingdom

-However, the internal urban structure was completely changed and the new city was carefully planned.
-First to be built were the streets that descended from the elevated center into the gates, ensuring the drainage of rain water.
+The new Mari was carefully planned.
+Its internal urban structure was radically different from the preceding incarnation.
+First to be built were the streets that descended from the elevated center into the gates which ensured the drainage of rainwater.

-At the heart of the city, a royal palace was built that also served as a temple.
+A structure known as the Royal Palace of Mari was built in the heart of the city; the palace also served as a temple.
 Four successive architectural levels from the second kingdom's palace have been unearthed (the oldest is designated P3, while the latest is P0).
-The last two levels are dated to the Akkadian period.
-The first two levels were excavated; the findings include a temple (Enceinte Sacrée or Sacred Enclosure) dedicated to an unknown deity, a pillared throne room, and a hall with three double wood pillars leading to the temple.
+The last two levels are dated to the Akkadian period of Sumer.
+The first two levels were excavated; the findings include a temple dubbed the Enceinte Sacrée (sacred enclosure) dedicated to an unknown deity, a columned throne room, and a hall with three double wood pillars leading to the temple.